 Brewing coffee should be taken very seriously, especially if you know that it's one of the things that will get your day going.
 A hardcore coffee drinker myself, I don't think I could go a day without a few cups of that liquid caffeine running through my system!
-It's become part of my morning routine and actually turned into a hobby for me-I absolutely love trying out different coffee beans from different countries.
+It's become part of my morning routine and actually turned into a hobby for me-I absolutely love coffee making and trying out different coffee beans from different countries.

 1. Buy High Quality, Fresh Coffee Beans

-When you're patiently waiting for the coffee machine to give you the OK that it's ready, the last thing you want to do is sip on just an average cup of coffee.
+While you're patiently waiting for the coffee machine to give you the OK that it's ready, the last thing you want to do is sip on just an average cup of coffee.
 The quality of fresh coffee beans makes a huge difference in taste.
 You can choose your coffee beans a few ways:

 - By roast type- light roast, medium roast, medium dark roast, or dark roast.
 It's all about your taste preference.

 - Country- you can buy coffee beans from all around the world and they can have different flavor notes, which is determined by the weather, soil, or the variety of plant.
 Try out different coffee beans to find your favorite.

 - Variety of coffee beans- arabica or robusta.

 It's best to buy from a specialty coffee shop, farmer's market, or local store where they carry quality coffee beans.
 It's also always wise to check out the roast date, which is usually on the bottom of the package.
 Try and find beans that have been roasted within the last 2-3 weeks for the freshest flavor.

 2. Store Coffee Beans Properly

 The best way to store coffee beans is in an airtight container at room temperature and free from humidity.
 In my kitchen, I have glass containers with lids that I use for my coffee.
 They look pretty and it keeps all of my coffee organized in my pantry.
 You can also purchase containers with chalkboard labels so you can simply write down each type of coffee and erase it when you fill it with a new one.